Students at St Luke’s Catholic Primary School participate in an extensive Physical Education program from Pre-Kindergarten to Year 6.

-From Pre–Primary to Year 2 the focus is on developing fundamental movement skills through games and exercise routines to challenge and extend the students.
+From Pre–Kindergarten to Year 2 the focus is on developing fundamental movement skills through games and exercise routines to challenge and extend the students.
 The Kindy and Pre- Primary children also participate in a Perceptual Motor Program.

 The Year 3-6 children have a focus on game skills through participation in a range of sports.
 The aim of the program is to foster a healthy, active lifestyle and have fun at the same time.

 Year 5 & 6 students participate in Interschool basketball, cricket, netball, soccer, AFL, tennis, volleyball and tag rugby throughout the year.
 We are a partner school with Tennis Australia and so are funded to provide tennis experiences at St Luke’s throughout the year levels.

 In Year 1-6 children participate in school Cross Country and Athletics Carnivals, and the Year 4 to 6 children, a Swimming carnival.
 Children who excel are selected to represent the school at Interschool level.

 We have a running club for all students and parents during the year, weather permitting.
 Running club is a great way to start the day, helps maintain fitness and is lots of fun.
 The school runs After School Sport throughout the year with the funding by Sporting Schools Australia.